Reviews You Can Rely On

 Hills

-Many electric skateboarders live or ride in hilly areas, so we dedicated 10% of the total score to this section of our assessment.
-We put the Flex through many hill climbs of varying steepnesses up to 14%-15% grades, taking notes and timing each uphill.
-We were impressed with the Flex in this metric, especially when considering its price point.
+We put the Flex through many hill climbs of varying steepnesses up to 14%-15% grades and came away impressed with how it handled them, especially when considering its price point.

 The Flex was able to zip up each hill we threw at it with a minimal decrease in speed.
 Even at steeper grades, we were pleased with this board's ability to get uphill with nearly the same amount of power we felt on flat ground.